 Heroin's short-term effects can include a rush of euphoria, warm flushing of the skin, dry mouth, and heavy limbs.
 Long-term effects include severe health issues like collapsed veins, infections, lung complications, and addiction.
-Overdose can cause slow and shallow breathing, coma, or death from respiratory failure.5
+Overdose can cause slow and shallow breathing, coma, or death from respiratory failure.5 and leaves.
+It usually looks green, brown, or gray and can look like tobacco.
+Some varieties are purple, orange, or reddish in color.
+Marijuana can also come in liquid form as a concentrated THC extract known as liquid THC, among other street names.

 With regular heroin use, tolerance to the drug develops.
 As tolerance grows, a user must take more heroin to achieve the same intensity of effects.
-Over time, physical dependence and addiction to the drug develop.6
+Over time, physical dependence and addiction to the drug develop.6 affects the mind.7